NOTE:

 Well, "DAAH" or "D'OH!" per Homer Simpson.

-mimic/copy, trial & error method!
+(It's the mimic/copy, trial & error method!

 Digital beings do it ALL the time.)